-Generally, there are three Transmitter loop (Tx and Receiver loop loop) (Rx loop) available for TDEM data configurations acquisition (Fig. 3).
+Generally, there are three Transmitter loop (Tx loop) and Receiver loop (Rx loop) configurations available for TDEM data acquisition (Fig. 03).
 During this TDEM survey, central loop method was employed due to its effectiveness and convenience in the field.
 In the central loop method, Rx loop is placed at the centre of the Tx loop.
 Both transmitter and receiver (data logger) must be synchronized using a crystal clock (internal clock) or through a synchronization cable.
-A synchronization cable was used in this work (Fig. 3).
+A synchronization cable was used in this work (Fig. 03).

 In order to take measurements, transmitter sends DC current pulses to Tx coil and cuts off abruptly after a predetermined time, depending on the Tx frequency.
 Soon after the turnoff time, the vertical component of the magnetic field is measured at predetermined time gates in respective frequency bands.
 Magnetic pulses are sent in both directions to avoid polarization of conductive bodies inside the earth.
 Collection of data was repeated three times (three stacks) to improve data quality and to minimize the methodical errors.
+As the first step of postprocessing, voltage response of Rx loop was quality controlled and converted to apparent resistivity using TemX programme (Árnason, 2006a).
+The output of TemX (apparent resistivity data) was modelled with TEMTD (Árnason,